emqx/cloud-docs/en_US/data_integration/timescaledb.md

 Before creating data integration rules, you need to first create a TimescaleDB connector to access the server.

 1. Go to your deployment.
-Click **Data Integration** from the left-navigation menu.
+Click **Data Integration** from the left navigation menu.
 2. If it is the first time for you to create a connector, select **TimescaleDB** under the **Data Persistence** category.
 If you have already created connectors, select **New Connector** and then select **TimescaleDB** under the **Data Forward** category.
 3. On the **New Connector** page, configure the following options:
    - **Server Host**: Enter the host and port for the TimescaleDB service.
 If you are using docker, use `http://<server-address>:5432`.